kindredFP/tech-news-agent/README.md

 1. Fetch 30 candidate story IDs from Hacker News (top, best, new feeds)
 2. LLM decides which 8 stories are worth investigating
 3. Agent executes fetch_story_details tool for each — in a loop
+4. Agent executes fetch_article_content tool to read the actual article content
-4. LLM evaluates the full details and selects the best 5
+5. LLM evaluates the full details and selects the best 5
-5. LLM synthesizes a final summary with key insights
+6. LLM synthesizes a final summary with key insights
 ```

 The LLM is actively driving the process — choosing what to fetch, evaluating results, and deciding when it has enough information.
 That's what distinguishes an agent from a single prompt.